Octavius-Dante/Tetra-Proxima/CAPM-DAY-11/Readme.md

 4. Run **cds watch** and drag drop the edmx file to **service-spec** folder it creates an External folder with *.csn file.

-5. Generate the JS code to automatically get all the calls which will call the service
+5. Generate the JS code for api calls using sdk generator to our sales-order-api folder using this command
    </br>
    **npx generate-odata-client --input /home/user/projects/cap_api_ext2/srv/external --outputDir /home/user/projects/cap_api_ext2/srv/sales-order-api** </br>